 Here’s how to get around geo-blocking using a VPN:

 - Start by signing up for a suitable VPN.
-We particularly recommend ExpressVPN, but NordVPN and CyberGhost are two versatile, low-cost alternatives.
+We particularly recommend NordVPN but Surfshark and ExpressVPN are two versatile, high-performance alternatives.

 - Download and install the VPN app, taking care to get the right version for your device.

 - Connect to one of your VPN’s servers in the appropriate country.
 For example, you’ll need to use a British server to unblock BBC iPlayer or a US one for Hulu.

 - Log in to your chosen service and play a video.
 In most cases, it should start immediately, but if not, clear your browser’s cache and cookies, then refresh the page.